danmills0/danmills0.github.io/presentations.md

 Below are a selection of my public presentations, along with links to relevant PDFs, and recordings where they exist.
-Talks ny my collaborators are also linked when a recording exists.
+Talks by my collaborators are also linked when a recording exists.

 ***